“Volunteers do not necessarily have the time; they have the heart.”

-Social Media: the social media team uses all of our social media channels (LinkedIn, Twitter, Facebook, YouTube) to promote events, provide the latest and greatest B2B marketing tips, and
+Social Media: the social media team uses all of our social media channels (LinkedIn, Twitter, Facebook, YouTube, and more) to promote events, provide the latest and greatest B2B marketing

 tips, and engage our B2B marketing community in conversation.

 Public Relations: helps spread the BMA, and B2B, marketing message to the local media

 Design: create and manipulate the images needed to maintain our brand while pushing the boundaries of creative expression

 Podcasts & Video: capture the hearts and imaginations of our B2B membership and the entire marketing community by presenting a fresh take on recorded content

 The Website committee works on strategy, planning, and maintenance for our website, including web pages to promote our social, educational, and networking events and programs.
 Members of the

 committee work within our content management system, as well as with vendors on special requests.
 They also occasionally work with partners, members, and other board and committee

 members on content.
 The team considers and updates metadata for search engine optimization.

 The Membership committee plans and implements acquisition and retention programs and (when safe to do so again), represents The Marketing Alliance at trade shows and local events, and “talks up” membership at

 membership during our monthly educational programs.
 The membership team looks for passionate members of the organization to help us recruit and welcome new members.